Announcing the Founding of the

 "There cannot be any impediment to science, that will ultimately be good to the general public."

-Anthony Fauci, Chief Medical Advisor to the U.S. President
+Anthony Fauci, Former Chief Medical Advisor to the U.S. President

 As recognition for her efforts, Kelsey received the President's Award for Distinguished Federal Civilian Service, awarded to her by President John F. Kennedy in 1962.